 I finally get to see the Endometriosis specialist at the hospital last Friday 8th of November.
-I was referred back in April and it has been a long and anxious wait, because it took me seven months to get an appointment.
+I was referred back in April and it has been a long and anxious wait because it took me seven months to get an appointment.
 I’ve been worried to see him and it was an emotional and difficult consultation.
-We discussed my ultrasound, my MRI, my flexible sigmoidoscopy, my biopsy as well as my previous operations that I’ve had done due to endometriosis.
+We discussed the ultrasound, MRI, flexible sigmoidoscopy, and my biopsy as well as my previous operations that I’ve had done due to endometriosis.
 He explained that my illness has spread from my uterus to my bladder, rectum, pelvis, ovary, bowel wall and possible my kidneys as well.
 I have a 6.5 cm complex cyst wrapped around my ovary (I already knew that).

 Why is it so hard for society to understand that?